Should I Agree to a Section 27 Deposit Release?

 What’s the Process?

-It’s important to note that while Section 27 releases are common, it is not a guaranteed part of the sales process.
+It’s important to note that while Section 27 releases are common, having your purchaser agree to one is not guaranteed.
 There are times when it is recommended or simply an act of good will.
 For example, the vendor may need the funds to put down a deposit on another property.
 There are other times when a Section 27 is considered risky.
 Here’s how the process works.

 – The vendor must make a written request for early release via the Section 27.